eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 resulting in operational inefficiencies and potential security risks.
 - **4. Clear Origin Verification**: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
-- **5. Session binding**: When presenting a PID or attestation to a remote Relaying Party, users have to switch contexts.
+- **5. Session binding**: When presenting a PID or attestation to a remote Relying Party, users have to switch contexts.
 Existing protocols may enable attacks where the contexts are not "bound" to each other resulting in session "hijacking".